CODE OF CONDUCT

-- No unauthorised audio and video recording of lessons/ lectures/ tutorials/ practicals, etc.
+- No unauthorised audio and video recording of lessons/ lectures/ tutorials/ practical, etc.

 - Wear proper attire at all times.

-- Do not wear any form of dress (including slogans on T-shirts), which may be offensive.
+- Do not wear any form of attire (including slogans on T-shirts), which may be offensive.

 - Pre-sea students should always wear their uniform as required in classes.

 - Covering of face with veil, cloth or mask is not allowed on campus.

 - Students attending workshops/laboratories must wear proper attire and shoes.